 There are also other disorders that can directly cause strabismus.
 For instance, children suffering from cerebral palsy, down's syndrome or a brain tumor

 are more prone to developing strabismus.
 Adults having experienced neurological trauma, from a stroke or graves disease can experience strabismus.

-The overall goal sought when treating Strabismus is primarily to improve eye alignment.There are many options that are available to achieve this goal.
+The overall goal sought when treating crossed eyes, or strabismus, is primarily to improve eye alignment.There are many options that are available to achieve this goal.